 - Microchips emit radio waves at a frequency much lower than those of AM broadcast stations that are approved by federal government.

-- A universal scanner has yet to be developed, so some systems may not be able to read your dog’s type of microchip.
+- A universal scanner is not yet available, so some systems may not be able to read your dog’s type of microchip.

 - Databases may be limited to your town or local area.

-- The dog must be found in order for a microchip to assist in returning the pet to you.
+- Someone must find your dog for a microchip to assist in returning the pet to you.

 - Microchips have a small possibility of causing inflammation in some dogs.